-Revenues collected from the excise taxes would be deposited in a new special fund-the Safe Communities, Parks, and Schools Fund.
-The measure requires revenues deposited in the fund to first be used to reimburse state and local governments for various costs associated with implementing the measure.
+Revenues collected from the excise taxes would be deposited in a new special fund-the Safe Communities and Parks Account.
+The measure requires revenues deposited in the account to first be used to reimburse state and local governments for various costs associated with implementing the measure.
 For example, the revenues would be used to (1) support the cost of regulating and taxing the commercial marijuana industry and (2) reimburse trial courts and local law enforcement agencies for costs associated with destroying criminal records and resentencing individuals convicted of certain marijuana-related crimes (as discussed below).
 Any remaining funds would be allocated as follows: (1) 34 percent for school and community-based drug education and counseling services, (2) 33 percent for projects related to the restoration and protection of state parks and public lands impacted by the production of marijuana, and (3) 33 percent for research related to the medical use of marijuana.
-However, the measure states that the Legislature could allocate the remaining funds for other purposes with a two-thirds vote.
+However, the measure states that, beginning July 1, 2020, the Legislature could allocate the remaining funds for other purposes with a two-thirds vote.

 The measure also authorizes local governments to impose various taxes on marijuana, subject to certain conditions.
-Specifically, local governments could impose general purpose taxes on the sale of marijuana products provided such taxes (1) do not exceed a combined rate of 5 percent (whether on wholesale or retail sale) and (2) are approved by a majority vote of the electorate.
-In addition, local governments could impose special purpose taxes provided such taxes (1) do not exceed a combined rate of 5 percent (whether on wholesale or retail sale) and (2) are approved by a two-thirds vote of the electorate.
-However, the measure states that the Legislature could increase the limit on these tax rates with a two-thirds vote.
-The measure also states that no local excise taxes can be imposed on medical marijuana sold directly to patients, or to businesses that sell only to medical marijuana patients.
+Specifically, local governments could impose general purpose taxes on the sale of marijuana products provided such taxes (1) do not exceed a combined rate of 5 percent on each wholesale or retail sale and (2) are approved by a majority vote of the electorate.
+In addition, local governments could impose special purpose taxes provided such taxes (1) do not exceed a combined rate of 5 percent on each wholesale or retail sale and (2) are approved by a majority vote of the electorate.
+In wo-thirds vote of the electorate.
+However, the measure states that, beginning on July 1, 2018, the Legislature could increase the limit on these tax rates with a two-thirds vote.
+The measure states that no local taxes shall be imposed on retail sales of marijuana sold for medical purposes.